-- How old is the park?
-The park was established in 1971.
+- How old is the Pilanesberg?
+The park is over 40 years old.

-- Who owns the park?
-This park is a State Park which means that the South African Government manages it.
+- Who owns the Pilanesberg?
+This reserve is a National asset which means that the South African Government manages it.

-- Is it malaria free?
-Yes, the park is clear all year round.
+- Is it the Pilanesberg malaria free?
+Yes, all year round.

-- Why does the park look circular on the map?
+- Why does the reserve look circular on the map?
 The reserve follows the lines of an old volcano crater which erupted 1255 million years ago.

-- Is the park recommendable for children?
+- Is the Pilanesberg recommendable for children?
 Yes, kids of every age group can go into the reserve in an enclosed vehicle.

-- What is the park so famous?
+- What is the reserve famous for?
 Operation Genesis in the eighties where over six thousand animals were freed into the park.

 The Pilanesberg reserve is ideal for the following reasons:

 - The travellers with a limited amount of visiting time.

 - Excellent for families that are travelling with small children.

 - Game viewing is of a high standard

 - Proximity to Johannesburg Airport

-- The park offers an excellent display of all the Big five especially Elephant, Rhino and Lion.
+- The park offers an excellent display of all African animals especially Elephant, Rhino and Lion.